tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 >
 > This is why many websites insist that passwords include special characters, like digits or punctuations.
 Such passwords are much harder to guess.

 But there is a problem: how do you communicate the *encryption key* to a site so it can decrypt your password?
-If you send `password.txt` to your bank, how does your bank get the encryption key `honeybee`?
-You have to send them the key somehow, and if you send it unencrypted then hackers could copy it.
+If you send `password.txt` to your bank, how does it get the encryption key `honeybee`?
+You have to send them the key somehow, and if you send it unencrypted over the web then hackers could copy it.
 But if you encrypt the key, then that encryption needs its own key: how do you send *that* key securely?
 There is no immediately obvious way around this problem.

 The [RSA Cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) solves this problem using an idea called [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Basically, the *bank* provides a special **public key** that anyone can use to encrypt a message that only the bank can decrypt.
 The bank does the decryption with a **private key** that they don’t share with anyone else.
 To send `password.txt` to the bank, you use the banks public encryption key to encrypt the file.

-We won’t go into the mathematical details of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) other than to point out an intriguing fact: one part of the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithms requires calculating a large integer power such as $a^{65537}$.
+We won’t go into the mathematical details of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) other than to highlight an intriguing fact: one part of the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithms requires calculating a large integer power such as $a^{65537}$.
 For [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) to be practical, this large power must be calculated quickly.
-## Calculating Large Integer Powers Efficiently
+## Calculating Large Integer Powers
 How can you calculate $a^{65537}$ *efficiently*?
 For our purposes, we define efficiency to be the number of multiplications needed to calculate the answer.
-## Some Special Cases
+### Some Special Cases
-There are a few simple cases for calculating powers that can be handled individually:
+There are a few cases that can be handled individually:

 - $a^0$ is 1 if $a \neq 0$
 - $0^n$ is 0 if $n \neq 0$